Savvythelegend/PGDocs/docs/security.md

 			container.apparmor.security.beta.kubernetes.io/join: runtime/default
 ```

-!!!
-Warning
+:::warning
 Using this kind of annotations can result in your cluster to stop working.
     If this is the case, the annotation can be safely removed from the `Cluster`.

 The AppArmor configuration must be at Kubernetes node level, meaning that the